Austin, Chicago: Crime

-The Chicago Tribune "Crime in Chicagoland" page, the Austin neighborhood ranked 11th out of 77 community areas in Chicago in violent crime, 25th among Chicago community areas in property crimes, and 5th out of 100 for quality of life crimes.
+According to the Chicago Tribune "Crime in Chicagoland" page, the Austin neighborhood ranked 11th out of 77 community areas in Chicago in violent crime, 25th among Chicago community areas in property crimes, and fifth out of 100 for quality-of-life crimes.

+Economy

+As of 2023, a general lack exists for food-oriented retail in Austin, and many people living in Austin go to suburban communities to the west to buy groceries.
+The Austin Town Hall City Market is held to stave off the food desert complex.

 Education

 Austin Community Academy High School closed after spring 2007.
 New smaller schools have replaced Austin Community Academy High School: Austin Business and Entrepreneurship Academy, which opened in 2006, and Austin Polytechnical Academy, which opened in September 2007.

-Other portions of the community area are zoned to Manley High School, Marshall H.S., and Orr Campus.
+Other portions of the community area are zoned to Manley High School, Marshall High School, and Orr Campus.
+Michele Clark Magnet High School is in Austin.